coturn/coturn/amazonlinuxami/README.txt

 	SQLite (pre-set by default here), or MySQL, or PostgreSQL, or Redis, or MongoDB.
 	All five possible options are pre-set with the same data.
 	Then you will have to remove the test users (manually or with the turnadmin utility), and add  the real users.
 	The turnadmin utility must be called with -b option for SQLite, -M option for MySQL,
 	-e option for PostgreSQL, -N option for Redis, -J for MongoDB.

 3) Choose loging option.
-By default, the log file is /var/log/turn_*.log, in verbose mode.
-You can choose a different file prefix, or redirect the log into syslog.
+The initial configuration in /etc/turnserver.conf redirects the log into syslog.
+For syslog, rsyslogd is used.
+Its configuration is located in /etc/rsyslog.conf.
+The syslog for TURN is configured as simply /var/log/messages, but you can reconfigure it.
+The file /var/log/messages is rotated according to the rules defined in /etc/logrotate.conf and in /etc/logrotate.d/syslog.
+You are free to change those rules according to your requirements.

 All question are to be sent to: